InaKrapp/inakrapp.github.io/content/project/Wisp/index.md

   - AI
   - OpenAI
 ---
 Whisper is an AI that turns speech into text.
-I created a simple, intutive user interface for it.
+I created a simple, intutive user interface which allows anyone to run it locally.